June 1, 2020

 If you’re having a medical emergency, or if you’re the victim of a crime, first call local emergency services.

 To get help anytime, Allianz Global Assistance customers can call 24-Hour Hotline Assistance.

-Travel insurance exists to safeguard you from certain financial risks and losses that can occur while traveling.
-Trip cancellation/interruption benefits can reimburse you for non-refundable, pre-paid trip costs (up to the amount of your plan limits) should your trip be canceled or interrupted for a covered reason.
-Depending on the plan you choose, travel insurance also can reimburse eligible medical costs in case of a covered medical or dental emergency; reimburse you for losses caused by a covered travel delay, baggage delay or baggage loss/damage; and help in other situations as well.
+Travel is inherently risky, and so insurance can safeguard you from certain financial losses that often occur while traveling.
+If you have to cancel your beach rental for a covered reason, for example, trip cancellation/interruption benefits can reimburse you for your non-refundable, pre-paid trip costs (up to the amount of your plan limits).
+If your snowboarding gear gets stolen during your winter vacation, baggage loss/damage benefits can reimburse you for the loss.
+Depending on the plan you choose, travel insurance also can reimburse eligible medical costs in case of a covered medical or dental emergency; reimburse you for losses caused by a covered travel delay or baggage delay; protect you from paying for rental car damage or loss; and help in other situations as well.

 Non-refundable costs include pre-paid trip deposits/payments that would be lost if you had to cancel for a covered reason prior to trip departure.
-Some examples may include cruise fares, tours, conference fees and airline ticket costs.
+Some examples may include vacation rental costs, campground fees; rental car fees; tickets for tours or events; and hotel and airline ticket costs.
 Be sure to consult your travel suppliers to determine which costs are non-refundable for your particular trip, as cancellation policies vary.

 Depending on the plan you choose, travel insurance can provide benefits for a number of situations that may occur before or during your trip.
 These benefits may include:

 For definitions of these terms, please click here.

 Note: Not all plans include each benefit listed here.
 Please see the Certificate of Insurance/Policy for terms, conditions, and exclusions.